 Rules of Thumb

-That being said the following are good rules of thumb to to stick to:
+That said, the following are good rules of thumb:

 - Your chips should be chips—neither chunks nor dust

 - Check with your bit manufacturer for a target chip size